 What are their goals?
 While loosely held, the primary goals seem to be:

-- To win legal battles that will force “opportunity” based on a person’s status as “oppressed” above qualifications, character, merit, or work ethic, since those traits are based on “whiteness” or “privilege.”
-These rulings will result in cultural changes and laws that apply to hiring and admissions for businesses, organizations, and colleges.
+- To win legal battles that will force “opportunity” based on a person’s status as “oppressed” (largely based on race or LGBTQ+ preference).
+Status as “oppressed” must supersede character, merit, work ethic, and other qualifications since those traits are based on “whiteness” or “privilege.”
+These rulings will result in cultural changes and laws that apply across the board to business, education, government, and almost every organization.